Huessenbergnetz/HBN_SFOS_Components/README.md

 The icons included in the source tarball are SVG files that have to be converted into PNG files.
 There is a Bash script called
 [createIcons.sh](https://github.com/Huessenbergnetz/HBN_SFOS_Components/tree/master/images/createIcons.sh) in the *images* directory that will do the job for you.
 It will automatically create the required icons for different resolution scales.
-To convert the icons, [Inkscape](https://inkscape.org/) has to available.
+To convert the icons, [CairoSVG](https://cairosvg.org/) has to be available.
 It is also recommended to have [GNU parallel](https://www.gnu.org/software/parallel/) installed to speed up the conversion.
 Another recommendation is [zopflipng](https://github.com/google/zopfli) that will further improve the size of the created PNG files.